BALTIMORE IS WORTH FIGHTING FOR

 - Task Force for Women’s Transportation Issues.
 Women have different experiences riding transit than men do, especially regarding safety.
 Paris will create a temporary task force to propose recommendations to the Maryland Transit Administration and the Baltimore City Department of Transportation.

 - The Office of Returning Citizens Affairs.
 Baltimore’s high recidivism rate reflects a broken reentry process for many returning citizens.
-Paris will legislative an Office of Returning Citizens Affairs to provide returning citizens with a one-stop shop for available resources.
+Paris will legislate the creation of an Office of Returning Citizens Affairs to provide returning citizens with a one-stop shop for available resources.

 - Mandating Translation Services.
 In places like Southeast Baltimore where significant portions of the community speak a language other than English as their primary language, government meetings should offer translation services.
 Paris will introduce legislation to mandate this.

 - Sugary Drinks Tax.
 A sugary drinks tax works just like a cigarette tax, by reducing a harmful health behavior while also raising funds for important priorities.
 Paris would create a tax on beverages with added sugar of 1.5 cents per ounce to raise funds for Rec and Parks, DOT, and to create a discretionary fund for Councilmembers to use towards community projects.